USSBA/sba-gov-ckan/ckan/README.md

 The default location where CKAN file uploads will be persisted.
 In a production environment this volume should point NAS device so that it can be shared across any number of CKAN containers.

 #### /root/.aws/
+For testing with docker-compose, we default to mounting "~/.aws" from the local user.
 This volume is not intended for production environments.
 If you are not running on the AWS cloud platform please refer to the [Environment](#Environment) section of this document.

 ### Environment